 General.
 Ad valorem taxes may be levied only by counties, school districts, municipalities, and certain special districts (railroad properties are centrally assessed at the State level).
 No State ad valorem taxes shall be levied upon real estate or tangible personal property.
 State law requires that all ad valorem taxation be assessed at a uniform rate within each taxing unit and, with certain exceptions, that real and personal property subject to ad valorem taxation be assessed at 100% of its just value.
 See "- Limitation on Increase in Assessed Value of Property" below.
-The following property is generally subject to taxation in the manner provided by law: (a) all real and personal property in the State and all personal property belonging to persons residing in the State; and (b) all leasehold interests in property of the United States, of the State.
+The following property is generally subject to taxation in the manner provided by law: (a) all real and personal property in the State and all personal property belonging to persons residing in the State; and (b) all leasehold interests in property of the United States, of the State, or any political subdivision, municipality, agency, authority, or other public body corporate of the State.
 Pursuant to the Constitution of the State of Florida and State law, certain of such property may be exempt from ad valorem taxation.
 See "- Exemptions from Ad Valorem Taxation" below.